 - ORIGINAL SONGS and TUNES: Both Cindy and Grey are highly-acclaimed composers of songs and instrumentals.

 Cindy and Ellen and Michael present concerts full of three-part harmonies.
 They sing both a capella and accompanied by guitar and hammered dulcimer, drawing material from contemporary and traditional music of the British Isles and North America, with a liberal sprinkling of sea music and occasional forays into other cultures.

 The trio also offers harmony workshops.

 In a solo performance, Cindy usually sings many of her own songs, but also includes favorite traditional and contemporary folk songs.
-She accompanies herself on guitar with an occasional fiddle appearance.
+She accompanies herself on guitar and occasionally fiddle.

 Cindy has taught extensively, both privately and at adult music camps around the country.
 She offers fingerstyle guitar workshops and classes at any level, as well as harmony and songwriting classes.

 Cindy and Grey have presented school programs to students of all ages across the country.
 They can easily tailor their programs to the age and size of the group.
 They often include samples from the Irish, American, maritime and Scandinavian traditions, and Cindy will frequently sing an original song as well (see above for more detail).
 The songs and tunes are always placed in their historical and cultural context.
 Participation is encouraged; students are invited to sing along with chorus songs, and a question and answer period is always included near the end of the program.
 If time and circumstances permit, students are welcome to have a closer look and try out instruments at the end of the program.